 Assault and Battery with a Dangerous Weapon is a felony in Massachusetts.
 Massachusetts General Law c 265 s 15a defines assault and battery with a dangerous weapon.
 The maximum penalty for this is ten years in state prison.
-Six years is the statute of limitations for this charge.
+Also, six years is the statute of limitations for this charge.

-What is Assault and Battery with a Dangerous Weapon?
+Assault and Battery with a Dangerous Weapon Definition

 - There was a touching, even very slight, without a right.

 - Also, It was intentional

-- The touching was done with a dangerous weapon
+- Finally, the touching with a dangerous weapon

-In cases of intentional ABDW the prosecutor only needs to prove a slight touching.
-The prosecutor does not need to prove any actual injury.
+In cases of intentional ABDW, the prosecutor only needs to prove a slight touching.
+Also, the prosecutor does not need to prove any actual injury.

 The second way a prosecutor can prove an ABDW charge in Massachusetts is by reckless conduct.
 In order to be found guilty of reckless assault and battery with a dangerous weapon the prosecutor must prove defendant caused bodily injury.
 In order to prove reckless ABDW the prosecutor must prove

-- The bodily injury was done with a dangerous weapon
+- First, the bodily injury was done with a dangerous weapon

 - And, the actions were reckless

 What is Bodily Injury?

 Massachusetts courts say bodily injury must be serious enough to impact the victim’s health or comfort.
-It does not need to be a permanent injury.
+Also, it does not need to be a permanent injury.
 It cannot be “trifling.”